Futures

 What are Jayden Daniels's NFL MVP odds on Kalshi?

-Jayden Daniels is priced at 3.1% implied probability to win NFL MVP on Kalshi (series KXNFLMVP).
-That places him just outside the top tier, behind co-favorites Lamar Jackson and Josh Allen at 9.3% each, Justin Herbert and Joe Burrow at 8.4%, and a 5.8% cluster that includes Patrick Mahomes, Drake Maye and Caleb Williams.
+Jayden Daniels is priced at 3.1% implied probability to win NFL MVP on Kalshi in the KXNFLMVP market.
+That ranks him outside the top eight, behind Josh Allen at 9.2% and a cluster of Lamar Jackson, Justin Herbert and Joe Burrow at 8.3% each.

-Is Jayden Daniels a good value for NFL MVP at 3.1%?
+Is Jayden Daniels a good MVP value on Kalshi?

-Who is favored to win NFL MVP on Kalshi?
+Who is favored for NFL MVP on Kalshi over Jayden Daniels?

 #jaydendaniels#jaydendanielsmvp#nflmvp#kalshi#commandersfutures#nflmvpodds